 Recently, Louisiana lawmakers passed a bill reforming the way the state handles misdemeanor marijuana possession charge for parolees.
 The new legislation gives judges the authority to penalize parolees charged with possession with sanctions, rather than mandatory parole revocation.

-The MPP is working in coalition with various marijuana reform groups on a multiyear campaign in Texas to file and pass three marijuana reform bills in both the Texas House and the Senate, with the ultimate goal of full legalization by 2019.
+The Policy Project is working in coalition with various marijuana reform groups on a multiyear campaign in Texas to file and pass three marijuana reform bills in both the Texas House and the Senate, with the ultimate goal of full legalization by 2019.
 The organization has committed to spend $200,000 a year to push for reform in the state and has hired a contract lobbyist, Randal Kuykendall, who has formerly lobbied for the Texas Municipal Police Association and other law enforcement groups.

-Reform activists in Texas are pushing a medical marijuana bill, a decriminalization bill which would impose civil fines for marijuana possession, and a bill to legalize marijuana for adults 21 and older, taxing and regulating it similarly to alcohol.
+Reform activists in Texas are pushing a medical marijuana bill; a decriminalization bill which would impose civil fines for marijuana possession; and a bill to legalize marijuana for adults 21 and older, taxing and regulating it similarly to alcohol.

 Even Texas Gov. Rick Perry called for the decriminalization of marijuana possession in a statement he gave to the World Economic Forum in Switzerland, during a panel titled “The Drugs Dilemma.”

 “After 40 years of the war on drugs, I can’t change what happened in the past.
-What I can do as the governor of the second largest state in the nation is to implement policies that start us toward a decriminalization and keeps people from going to prison and destroying their lives, and that’s what we’ve done over the last decade,” Perry said, as reported by the Austin American-Statesman.
+What I can do as the governor of the second largest state in the nation is to implement policies that start us toward a decriminalization and keeps people from going to prison and destroying their lives, and that’s what we’ve done over the last decade,” Governor Perry said, as reported by the Austin American-Statesman.

 The statement could allow for other conservative lawmakers in the state to follow his lead.

-“I loved to hear what [Perry] had to say, not necessarily because I think he is really going to be a huge champion on this issue, but what he’s done is allow for Texas conservative legislators to start talking about the issue and not being afraid of it,” Fazio told Truthout.
+“I loved to hear what [Perry] had to say, not necessarily because I think he is really going to be a huge champion on this issue, but what he’s done is allow for Texas conservative legislators to start talking about the issue and not being afraid of it,” the Policy Project’s Fazio told Truthout.